-A significant portion of the Company's income arises from investment and share trading operation, which are largely dependent on the condition of the stock market.
-The stock market activity depends largely upon the economic growth momentum and a combination of other factors like inflation, domestic savings, surging portfolio investments into India etc. The unusual developments in the global economy may pose uncertainties and challenges for the emerging market economies like India.
+A significant portion of the Company's income arises from investment and share sale / purchase operations, which are largely dependent on the condition of the stock market.
+The stock market activity depends largely upon the economic growth momentum and a combination of other factors like inflation, domestic savings, corporate earnings, stable tax regime, surging portfolio investments into India etc. The unusual developments in the global economy may pose uncertainties and challenges for the emerging market economies like India.
 However, the Company has investment policy wherein it invests in those securities which have easy liquidity, better yield and potential for price appreciation in medium to long run.